pwdrprotocol/PwDR/README.md

         ./main

+# Remark:

 X: can be set to either encoding-decoding.cpp or generic-encoding-decoding.cpp

 Directory: is the directory in which the above libraries (e.g., Bloom filter, Cryptopp) have been downloaded to.